 That is why teens seem to respond emotionally much more often than adults.
 It’s also why they’re more prone to risk-taking behavior.
 A developing brain is also more easily damaged than a fully matured brain.

 “Teens have chemically naive brains that have not been exposed to drugs or alcohol.
-The neurochemical effects that they get are much more intense than folks older than 25,” said Dr. Kevin Wandler, chief medical officer of Advanced Recovery Systems.
+The neurochemical effects that they get are much more intense than folks older than 25,” Dr. Kevin Wandler, chief medical officer of Advanced Recovery Systems, told DrugRehab.com.

 Alcohol and other drugs disrupt brain development.
 They negatively affect memory and a person’s ability to respond to stimuli and stressful situations.
 That’s why people who abuse drugs at a young age often suffer mental health problems — including depression, personality disorders or suicidal thoughts — later in life.